Columbia, SC Drunk Driving Accident Lawyers Helping Victims Pursue Fair Compensation

 No matter how safely you drive, you could still fall victim to an accident caused by a drunk driver.
-Even though driving under the influence is illegal, some reckless drivers still choose to get behind the wheel after drinking.
-When they do this, they are putting their own lives, and the lives of everyone else on the road, in danger.
+Even though driving under the influence of alcohol? some reckless drivers still choose to get behind the wheel after drinking.
+When they do this, they are putting their own lives, and everyone else’s on the road, in danger.
 When they cause a collision with you, you could use the help of a Columbia, SC drunk driving accident lawyer.

-At The Solomon Law Group, we’re dedicated to getting you justice when you’ve been in a crash with a drunk driver.
-They need to be held accountable for their negligent decisions that caused you injuries and other damages.
-Our experienced attorneys will fight to get you the compensation you deserve so that you can focus on healing.
+At Solomon Law Group, LLC, we’re dedicated to getting you justice when you’ve been in a crash with an intoxicated person.
+They need to be held accountable for their negligent decision that caused you injuries and other damages.
+An experienced car accident attorney can fight to help you recover compensation so you can focus on healing.

-Even though the dangers of drinking and driving should be enough to prevent a driver from making that decision, our state’s laws offer a reinforced reason as to why a driver shouldn’t drive drunk.
-According to South Carolina legislature, it is illegal to drive with a blood alcohol concentration (BAC) of .08 percent or higher.
+Even though the dangers of drinking and driving should be enough to prevent a driver from making that decision, our state’s laws offer a reinforce reason to why a driver shouldn’t drive drunk.
+According to the South Carolina legislature, driving with a blood alcohol concentration (BAC) of .08 percent or higher is illegal.
 If your BAC is less than .08 percent but higher than .05 percent, then it could be inferred that you are under the influence, meaning you could also be charged with a DUI based on that evidence.